How to Become an Herbalist

 INDY SRINATH is a Los Angeles based urban gardener, mushroom cultivator, and food justice advocate.
 She’s committed to increasing organic food access and health literacy in underserved populations.
 Find her work on Instagram @indyofficinalis.
 Photo by Juliet Blankespoor

 AMBER BROWN is a Native Alaskan from the Tlingit & Haida tribe of southeast Alaska and the Nisaga of British Columbia.
 She now resides in the rich mountainous fold of the Cherokee Nation territory, in what is currently known as western North Carolina, where she homesteads with her partner and their three spritely children.
 Amber is a concoctress of wild food delicacies and puts her culinary expertise to the test at the Chestnut School by helping to create and test herbal and wild foods recipes.
 She is the Scholarship Coordinator for the school and also supports her team with modeling and photography assistance and various administrative tasks.
-Visit her website to learn more about Amber and her creations.
+Visit @glorious.forest to learn more about Amber and her creations.
 Photo by Lynne Harty

 MEGHAN GEMMA is one of the Chestnut School’s primary instructors through her written lessons, and is the principal pollinator of the school’s social media community—sharing herbal and wild foods wisdom from the flowery heart of the school to an ever-wider field of herbalists, gardeners, healers, and plant lovers.